How Do I Stop Chasing People Who Do Not Put In Effort

 “If you feel like you’re having to put pressure on something… maybe this person isn’t the one.”

-If you have to push for attention, reminders, replies, or plans, the connection is already unbalanced.
+If you have to push for replies, reminders, or plans, the connection is already unbalanced.

-You do not build relationships by pressuring them into existence.
+You don’t build relationships by pressuring them into existence.

 you want validation